robertmartin8/ReasonableDeviations/about.md

 ## Timeline

+- **Dec 2021 -- Present**: Taking a break for a few months before I start full-time work!
-- **Sep 2020 -- Present**: Interning at BlueCrest Capital Management (trading)
+- **Sep 2021 -- Dec 2021**: Interning at BlueCrest Capital Management (trading)
-- **July 2020**: Interning at the D.E.
+- **July 2021**: Interning at the D.E.
 Shaw Group (prop trading)
-- **June 2020**: Graduated from Cambridge with a first class degree in Astrophysics.
+- **June 2021**: Graduated from Cambridge with a first class degree in Astrophysics.
 It was a strange three years and I still don't think I've had a chance to properly reflect on it.
-- **April 2020**: Back to Cambridge one last time!
+- **April 2021**: Back to Cambridge one last time!
 It's hard to find a balance between socialising and exam revision.
 - **December 2020**: COVID-19 round 2 -- I am studying remotely from Singapore.
 Sadly it won't be like last year where exams are cancelled, so I don't have as much time as I'd like to pursue side projects.
 - **October 2020**: Started 3rd year at Cambridge.
 I swapped from physics to astrophysics, looking for something slightly more computational.
 - **June 2020**: Interning at Point72 Asset Management, doing long/short equity investment.
 It's tough working remotely, but the learning rate is insanely high.